Docker Installation

 If you are unable to get the version number, check Docker Troubleshooting section.

-- Pull the NCache Docker image from Docker Hub
+- Pull the NCache Docker image from Docker Hub:

 docker pull alachisoft/ncache:latest

-Start Docker Container
+Create the Docker Container

+After pulling the Docker image, you need to create a Docker container.
 For a stable configuration and seamless integration, we strongly recommend utilizing the host network configuration for NCache deployments.
 This choice ensures that containers have direct access to the host's network interfaces and share the same IP and Mac address.
-Unlike the bridge network, which provides isolation between containers connected to the same network, the host network eliminates the need for explicit port mapping.
-Hence, bridge network is not recommended for NCache deployments.

 Note

-docker run --name ncache -itd --network host alachisoft/ncache:latest
+docker create --name ncache --network host alachisoft/ncache:latest

 Note